seatgeek/fastly-tls-operator/CHART_PLAN.md

-# Fastly Operator - GitHub Publishing & Container Build Plan
+# Fastly TLS Operator - GitHub Publishing & Container Build Plan

 ## Overview

-This document outlines the plan for hosting the Fastly Operator Helm chart on GitHub Pages and building/publishing Docker images to GitHub Container Registry (GHCR).
+This document outlines the plan for hosting the Fastly TLS Operator Helm chart on GitHub Pages and building/publishing Docker images to GitHub Container Registry (GHCR).
 The chart is already functional and ready for distribution.

 ## Goals